wdlingit/maccu/DB_from_DEE2.md

 columbia (efo_0005147)  75      TRUE
 ```

 So it is possible for us to iterate all samples in the metadata file and see if any possible ecotype attribute is assigned with a possible col-0 value for every sample.
 To do that, we applied the `biosampleClassify.pl` script.
 Note that it generates a *classification* matrix with the same number of columns as that in the `<valueFile>` file and the same number of rows as the number of SRS accessions in the metadata file.
-In the following example, it was shown that DRS073469 is the first SRS classified as col-0.
+In the following example, it was shown that DRS014211 and DRS014212 are the first two SRS accessions considered not related with col-0.
 Note that our approach might not be fully accruate, but classified samples would be based on specific attributes and specific values in the metadata file.
 ```
 wdlin@comp04:SOMEWHERE/ath$ ../scripts/biosampleClassify.pl
 biosampleClassify.pl <attrFile> <valueFile> <biosampleXML>